Know before you go

 About the reserve

 Few people forget their first visit to Marsland nature reserve.
-At 212 hectares it's the biggest of our reserves.
+At 212 hectares it's one of our biggest reserves.
 But even at this size it retains a feeling of intimacy and an air of secrecy.

 How to get to Marsland